 How To Safe Boot Into Windows 10

 1. First of all, shut down your PC completely.
 Now turn it on by pressing the power button.
 The moment you see the manufacturer’s logo on the screen, turn off the PC by long pressing the power button again.
-Repeat this process until the Preparing Automatic Repair screen appears instead of the manufacturer’s logo screen.
+Repeat this process 2 to 3 times until the Preparing Automatic Repair screen appears instead of the manufacturer’s logo screen.

 2. Wait for a few seconds when the Diagnosing your PC screen appears.